Cookbook

 - create

-directory - the created file is treated like normal nuxt plugin with an access to current context
+disable-notification.jsfile insrc/pluginsdirectory - the created file is treated like normal nuxt plugin with an access to current context

 the plugin may look like this:

-import { useIntercept, INTERCEPTOR_KEYS } from "@shopware-pwa/composables"; import { addToCartNotification } from "@shopware-pwa/default-theme/logic/notifications"; export default ({ app }) => { // import a disconnect method from useIntercept composable const { disconnect } = useIntercept(app); // pass the interceptor key you want to change, and pass the function to be removed from event dispatcher disconnect(INTERCEPTOR_KEYS.ADD_TO_CART, addToCartNotification); };
+import { useIntercept, INTERCEPTOR_KEYS } from "@shopware-pwa/composables"; import { addToCartNotification } from "@shopware-pwa/default-theme/logic/notifications"; export default ({ app }) => { // import a disconnect method from useIntercept composable const { disconnect } = useIntercept(app); // pass the interceptor key you want to change, and pass the function to be removed from event dispatcher disconnect(INTERCEPTOR_KEYS.ADD_TO_CART, addToCartNotification); };- once the plugin is created, you need to reload the nuxt app to have it working in the project

 - create